International Relations

 The process of understanding

-Finally, these articles also pull duty as important background for anyone wishing to understand the wisdom-based alternative approaches to international relations and foreign policy that are being developed by The Wisdom Project and are the subject of the book.
-Why do I say that?
-For three reasons.
-One, if an alternative is to be offered, it really has to be an alternative, and to know if it is, an adequate awareness of reigning paradigms is first necessary.
-Also, the way leaders and their advisors really think about international relations and make foreign policy decisions is largely unknown to the people who elect them.
-And, three, the agency of wisdom always acts within the realities, the situations, in which the background ideologies have played a considerable role.
+The articles also pull duty as important background for anyone wishing to understand why a wisdom-based alternative to international relations and foreign policy is being developed by The Wisdom Project.
+That is, if an alternative is on offer, it really has to be an alternative, and to know if it is, an adequate awareness of reigning paradigms is first necessary.
+As time permits, I will put more such articles on the site, such as about religious-political ideologies of the Middle East.